briandherbert/DuctTapeBackend/README.md

   - Very quick and easy to use
   - A fair-weather friend.
 If Google changes their csv-converting URLs, all is lost
   - Not the Right Way to solve most problems
-  - A good way to get engineers to mock you
+  - A good way to get engineers to make fun of you

 Demo